efureev/parallel/README.md

 ### Fields

+- `pipe: true` — stream output live and start the command concurrently within its chain.
+The chain will wait for all piped commands to finish before completing.
-- `pipe: true` — stream output live.
-If `false`/missing, the output is printed as a block after the command finishes.
+- `pipe: false` (or missing) — run sequentially, respecting the order in the chain.
+Output is printed as a block after the command finishes.
 - `cmd: ['bin', 'arg1', ...]` — regular command and its args.
 - `dir: 'path'` — working directory for the command.
 - `disable: true` — disable a command without removing it from config.
 Disabled commands are shown in the flow preview and are skipped during execution.
 Default: `false`.